 Zscaler, Inc., a leading player in the cybersecurity industry, is headquartered in the United States and operates globally, with significant presence in North America, Europe, and Asia-Pacific.
 Founded in 2008, Zscaler has established itself as a pioneer in cloud security, focusing on secure access to applications and data regardless of location.
 The company’s core offerings include Zscaler Internet Access and Zscaler Private Access, which provide organisations with secure, fast, and reliable connections to the internet and private applications.
 What sets Zscaler apart is its cloud-native architecture, which eliminates the need for traditional hardware appliances, enabling seamless scalability and enhanced security.
 Recognised for its innovative approach, Zscaler has achieved notable milestones, including being named a leader in the Gartner Magic Quadrant for Secure Web Gateways.
-With a commitment to transforming enterprise security, Zscaler continues to redefine how organisations protect their digital assets in an increasingly complex threat landscape.
+With a commitment to transforming the way businesses secure their digital environments, Zscaler continues to shape the future of cybersecurity.

 How does Zscaler's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.